 Students may be challenged in terms of dress code violations by staff.

-The student may be required to wear a hoodie supplied by the school or if found to be repeatedly violating the dress code they may be sent home to change their clothing following prior notification to parents/guardians.
+In certain circumstances, a student may be sent home to change their clothing following prior notification to parents/guardians.